tidiane-camaret/segfm3d_nora_team/README.md

 ```

 ## Dowloading the data
-It is now possible to download the competition data using the huggingface-cli package :
+It is now possible to download the challenge data using the huggingface-cli package :

 ```bash
 huggingface-cli download junma/CVPR-BiomedSegFM --repo-type dataset